smittytone/BuildAPIAccess/README.md

 ### - (void)getModels;

-Also called by [*getInitialData:*](#--voidgetinitialdatansstring-harvey), this method results in a list of models placed in the BuildAPIAccess NSMutableArray property *models*.
+This method results in a list of current models placed in the BuildAPIAccess NSMutableArray property *models*.

 ### - (void)getDevices;

-Also alled by [*getInitialData:*](#--voidgetinitialdatansstring-harvey), this method results in a list of devices placed in the BuildAPIAccess NSMutableArray property *devices*.
+This method results in a list of current devices placed in the BuildAPIAccess NSMutableArray property *devices*.

 ### - (void)createNewModel:(NSString *)modelName;